This course aims to develop knowledge and understanding of the key issues in the development and operations of a visitor attraction.

 100% Coursework - (1) Individual Essay - a 2500 word essay, which will examine a topical issue affecting the field of visitor attractions in the 21st century (50%) and (2) Research Project - participants will be required to propose a new event for a visitor attraction and conduct a SWOT analysis for this event (2500 words) (50%).

-The course requires attendance on three individual consecutive days from 9.15am to 5.15pm in late February/early March 2019 (dates to be confirmed) plus three additional ‘Learning Set’ days in mid-March 2019 (dates to be confirmed) to meet with the tutors and student groups to develop assessed work.
+The course requires attendance on three individual consecutive days from 9.15am to 5.15pm on 27, 28 February and 1 March 2019 plus three additional ‘Learning Set’ days on 6, 13 and 20 March 2019 to meet with the tutors and student groups to develop assessed work.
 Please note a time to attend the Learning Set is agreed with students during the course.
 Attendance is usually only required for one morning or afternoon session on one of the Learning Set dates.

 Any undergraduate degree.